Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn at the Centro de SaúdeLeft Turn at the Centro de Saúde

-Walk about 300 meters on the paved road and come to this intersection, below.
-Turn left, and cross the Río do Fragoso.
+Walk about 300 meters along the paved road and come to this intersection, below.
+Turn left.

 Turn Left at T-intersectionTurn Left at T-intersection